-This solenoid in particular is fairly small, with a 30mm long body and a 'captive' armature with a return spring.
+This solenoid in particular is nice and strong, with a 40mm long body and a 'captive' armature with a return spring.
 This means that when activated with up to 24VDC, the solenoid moves and then the voltage is removed it springs back to the original position, which is quite handy.
 Many lower cost solenoids are only push type or only pull type and may not have a captive armature (it'll fall out!) or don't have a return spring.
-This one even has nice mounting tabs, its a great all-purpose solenoid.
+This solenoid has $4\times$ M3 (metric) threaded holes in the bottom for easy mounting.

 To drive a solenoid you will need a power transistor and a diode, check this diagram for how to wire it to an Arduino or other microcontroller.
-You will need a fairly good power supply to drive a solenoid, as a lot of current will rush into the solenoid to charge up the electro-magnet, about 100mA, so don't try to power it with a 9V battery!
+You will need a fairly good power supply to drive a solenoid, as a lot of current will rush into the solenoid to charge up the electro-magnet, about 250mA, so don't try to power it with a 9V battery!